Oscar Health: 2020–present

 In January 2020, Oscar announced a partnership with Cigna to bring health insurance plans to small businesses.
 The partnership, Cigna + Oscar, will "launch in select markets in 2020 and plan to expand the partnership over time."

 As of June 2020, Oscar had sold individual health insurance plans, both directly and through health insurance marketplaces, in New York, Texas and California.
 Oscar sells Medicare Advantage plans in New York City and Houston, Texas.
 Mario Schlosser is the company's CEO, after serving as Co-CEO with Nazemi until the latter's departure in early 2015.
 While Kushner does not hold a formal role in Oscar's daily operations, he remains a major shareholder and Schlosser confirmed (as of 2017) that he has "significant input in multiple aspects of the company like strategy, hiring, and marketing."

 Oscar Health raised $1.2 billion on March 3, 2021, after an IPO.

 Oscar Health reported 1.1 million members across its platform, which equates to 1 in 13 ACA exchange-based enrollees.
 The company announced it would exit the Arkansas and Colorado markets for plan year 2023.

+Mario Schlosser steps down as CEO on April 3, 2023, transitioning to President of Technology.
+Mark Bertolini takes over as CEO.